-For FloodSax to work all you need to do is add water and watch these alternative sandbags miraculously expand so they are ready for all kinds of sandbagging duties from providing flood barriers for doors to flood protection for offices and commercial buildings.
+For FloodSax flood protection to work all you need to do is add water and watch these alternative sandbags miraculously expand so they are ready for all kinds of sandbagging duties from providing flood barriers for doors to flood protection for offices and commercial buildings.

 The semi-porous inner liner within FloodSax contains a special gelling polymer with hundreds of absorbent crystals which absorbs the water to become taut and is an ideal flood management technique for those looking for highly effective solutions to flooding.

 They can be expanded in water in a bath, sink, bucket, hosepipe or even the floodwater itself.
 Once the water is in there, it stays there and the bags act just like sandbags to keep floods at bay.
 They are designed so they mould into doorways to keep floodwater out.

-Before they are activated FloodSax are incredibly lightweight, amazingly weighing just 7 ounces yet once expanded a row of standard 500mm by 450mm by 200mm FloodSax are strong enough to stop a powerful torrent of water in its tracks.
+Before they are activated FloodSax alternative sandbags are incredibly lightweight, amazingly weighing just 7 ounces yet once expanded a row of standard 500mm by 450mm by 200mm FloodSax are strong enough to stop a powerful torrent of water in its tracks.
 Each row of FloodSax will keep around 20cms (8ins) of water out and have proved themselves as flood barriers time and again worldwide.